 Here is a sampling of ideas from around the world some new, some from previous years, that I find myself revisiting each year.

-The Episcopal Church has a great section on Lenten Resources. already updated for 2019
+- The Episcopal Church has a great section on Lenten Resources.

-Godspace writer Lilly Lewin also has this excellent free download Experiential Stations of the Cross
+- Godspace writer, Lilly Lewin, also has this excellent resource called Experiential Stations of the Cross.

 And check out the other resource lists, videos and prayers accessed through our church calendar resource page.